-hen I first met my husband, I was a young, totally clueless 18-year-old girl with no fashion sense.
+When I first met my husband, I was a young, totally clueless 18-year-old girl with no fashion sense.

 I always had a passion for fashion, but it wasn't until I became a proper adult that I realized how my self-esteem directly correlated with what I wore.

 Shortly after marrying and relocating to "no-where USA," I found myself wearing baggy clothes and flip flops to get by.
 If my mood could talk, it would say, "I give up."
-I stopped caring about my maincures and cute outfits.
+I stopped caring about my manicure and cute outfits.
 I didn't feel up to the task anymore.

 I am grateful to have a husband who didn't ridicule my fashion choices, but our relationship was going through a rut.
 We were coasting on autopilot — two comfortable people living an OK life.